V-Sekai/many_bone_ik/design_docs/readme.md

     b.
 Apply the clamped rotation to the bone.

 3. Check if the bone has violated any of its orientation constraints as

     a result of this rotation.
 If it has, rotate the bone to reside within a valid region of its orientation constraint.

 4. If the bone's parent is contained in the current segment, repeat this process for the parent bone.
 Otherwise, traversal for this segment is complete.

 Repeat the whole process until the armature has converged or the computation budget has been exceeded.

-## 8. Constraints:
+## 8. Constraints

 \*\* \*\*In theory, EWBIK should work well with any type of commonly used joint constraint (doing so requires no more than implementing step 3 in